rmkubik/raw-words/content/index.md

 title: Raw Words
 ---

 These words are raw.
 I want to publish more writing.
 I've gotten into a good habit of writing in my notes, but I never "finish" any of it for publication.
-I've decided to give up "finishing" the notes I wrote as posts and publish them here, raw, instead.
+I've decided to give up "finishing" notes and to publish them here, raw, instead.

 This site is built with Quartz and shows all notes that I've tagged as `#public`.
 This is a pretty small subset of my notes right now, but I'm excited to see how it grows.